jrf0110/leFunc/README.md

 Mainly to avoid typechecking.
 It's something you always have to do and it's the same every time, so why not abstract it away?
 And it's really small.

+leFunc checks your parameters by type, so you can define any combination of function and it will figure out which function you meant.

 ## A less verbose syntax

 ```javascript